v2sCollections/City-of-Dreams/README.md

 - Fixes Epic Fortified Ankles shows a buff in the status bar while you're hovering, and it was referencing an icon that doesn't exist so it would also show a duplicate of another recently used icon.
 Fixed to use the "generic buff icon", which actually kind of fits for the hover buff (forward arrows).
 - Fixes the armor tooltip in the Cyberware/Ripperdoc menu to be factually correct and show your actual current damage reduction from armor rather than a theoretical maximum.
 - Fixes the name of the Encrypted shards group.
+- Fixes the missing Butchers Cleaver in the Japantown apartment stash.
+- Fixes the missing and/or interrupted segment from Stanley, when leaving the shower after the heist.
+- Fixes missing audio for 'regular' segments on N54 News and WNS News, all YBIMB episodes, and one quest/election-related piece.
+- Fixes missing WNS TV and Just Ads.
 - Removes the Strength skill check from the dumpster in front of Brendan.
 </details>